October 21: World Energy Saving Day - Plugin solar kits face obstacles in Europe

 Bureaucratic difficulties

-• Easy, agile, and fee-free regional certification.
+In Europe, to increase the use of easily installable solar panels, we need:- Easy, agile, and fee-free regional certification.
 If a customer wants to be compensated for surplus energy, as is already possible in Spain and Germany, the documentation required should be very simple, easy to obtain, and at no cost to the consumer.
 Today, in Spain, a CIE is needed, which usually costs up to €500.
 Additionally, there are autonomous communities (Extremadura) that charge up to €78 in fees or require the involvement of other intermediaries (Madrid and Aragon).
 All of this increases the cost of certifying an installation, which ranges from €300-800.
 It is an additional expense and disproportionate to the product’s cost.
 Furthermore, in countries like Portugal, surplus energy still does not receive any financial compensation.

-• Right to the kit: Another obstacle for families living in apartment communities or rental properties is having to ask neighbors or property owners for permission to install a plugin solar kit.
+- Right to the kit: Another obstacle for families living in apartment communities or rental properties is having to ask neighbors or property owners for permission to install a plugin solar kit.
 Families should be able to install a kit without needing anyone's permission.
 And, if someone objects to the installation, they must justify it in writing with a valid technical argument for the prohibition.

-• 0% VAT: Robinsun has observed that in Germany, since VAT was reduced to 0%, there has been an explosion of plugin solar kit installations.
+- 0% VAT: Robinsun has observed that in Germany, since VAT was reduced to 0%, there has been an explosion of plugin solar kit installations.
 The Netherlands and Austria have followed this example.
 In Portugal, a reduced 6% VAT has significantly boosted sales in this market.
 Robinsun calls for 0% VAT in all countries, including Spain, to directly and simply incentivize families to install kits now.

-• Misinformation regarding certification and difficulties understanding the regulatory and legal requirements.
+- Misinformation regarding certification and difficulties understanding the regulatory and legal requirements.

-• Lack of awareness and information among Europeans who face volatile electricity prices and VAT increases and aren’t seeking solutions.
+- Lack of awareness and information among Europeans who face volatile electricity prices and VAT increases and aren’t seeking solutions.

-• No established culture of CO2 reduction.
+- No established culture of CO2 reduction.

 Commenta

-Questo sito è protetto da reCAPTCHA e applica le Norme sulla privacy e i Termini di servizio di Google.
+Questo sito è protetto da hCaptcha e applica le Norme sulla privacy e i Termini di servizio di hCaptcha.